workingDog/AirPodsMotion/README.md

 An AirPods Pro motion detection in SwiftUI code.

-This basic App is based on the code from  [AirPodsPro-Motion-Sampler](https://github.com/tukuyo/AirPodsPro-Motion-Sampler), but  using RealityKit in SwiftUI.
+Using RealityKit in SwiftUI controlling Apple *toy_drummer* model with the AirPods.

 To make this work, add
 *Privacy - Motion Usage Description* to the **Info.plist**.